Turtlely/Home-File-Server/README.md

 KNOWN BUGS AND ISSUES:

-    1. file path should only be a required argument for uploading
-    2. all code is slightly inefficient or could be written in a more concise way
+    1. all code is slightly inefficient or could be written in a more concise way
+    2. putting an invalid directory in when uploading a file results in infinite loop
+    3. client code does not check if the server is actually alive, implement ping echoing for server
+    4. server overwrites duplicate files, instead of adding a number to the end
+    5. exceptions are handled too generally, allowing infinite loops of errors
+    6. implement escapes if the server response is not 200
+    7. when downloading files, the server doesnt check if the given path is an actual file, or if its just a directory

 SCRIPT DESCRIPTIONS: